will-horning/nba-api/README.md

 Right now it only contains data for the 2013-2014 season, I'll update it to include past seasons soon.

+This is a very early work in progess, only a few featuers are supported thus far.

 #Usage

 Only GET requests are supported.
 All requests support pagination using the following arguments: